GaensebIume/practipy/doc/Documentation.md

 - data_error_color: The color for the error of the data.
 - dpi: The dpi for the plot.
 - maxfev: The maximum number of function evaluations performed by scipy.optimize.leastsq.
+- filename: Saves the plot as a tikz file.
+Do not incluse the .tex extension in the string.

 ### Returns
 Nothing